Published on December 5th, 2017 | by Bobby Mathews0

 He looked me dead in the eye and said, “No, the champions are just like everyone else.
 They win when they’re told to win and lose when they’re told to lose.”

 That was a hard one for me to fathom …

-But then there were guys like Bobby “The Brain” Heenan, who knew long before he broke into the business that everything was a work.
+But then there were guys like Bobby “The Brain” Heenan, who knew long before becoming a wrestler that everything was a work.
 Before Heenan’s first match, managing Guy Mitchell and Joe Tomaso as the Assassins, he rode to the venue in Louisville, Kentucky with a pair of bona fide legends.
 Heenan shares the story in his first book, Bobby The Brain: Wrestling’s Bad Boy Tells All.

 I met Bruiser and Wilbur Snyder at the Holiday Inn.
 Guy and I got into the car and we started off for Louisville.
 Dick and Wilber were sitting in the front seat and talking in this language I didn’t understand.
 Later, I found out it was Carny.
 I didn’t know about it then, so I really didn’t listen.
 They’re talking about this and that and I was counting cows thinking that I’m driving to Louisville, Kentucky, and I don’t know for what.
 I don’t know what I’m going to do.
 I know I’m going to manage, but I wasn’t sure what I was supposed to do.
 I had been around and had seen what managers do, but I did not know what they wanted me to do.

 As we arrived, Bruiser and Wilbur decided it was time to officially break me into the business.
 Bruiser threw this mask at me and said, “Put this on.”
 As I slipped the mask over my head, he continued, “We don’t hurt each other.
 We make it look like we do.
 And if you tell anybody what’s going on, I’ll break both your legs, your arms, and your back.
 And when you get better, Wilbur will break them.”